New Grading Model Overview- Updated

 English

-Discuss literary themes, talk about characters, critique your own writing, or explain your plan to improve it.
+Discuss literary themes, talk about characters, or explain your plan to improve your writing.

 [M]